strongloop-community/loopback-example-xamarin/README.md

-# ToDoApp README #
+# LoopBack Xamarin SDK example application

-This repository contains a mobile app demonstrating the usage of the Loopback Xamarin SDK.
+This repository contains a mobile app that demonstrates the Loopback Xamarin SDK.

 ### What's in this repository? ###